This is one of my favorite months to visit the farmers market because all of the things I love (well, almost all of them!) are ripe for the picking.

 What to look for: Don’t purchase eggplants with bruises or tan patches.
 A ripe eggplant will be smooth with shiny skin.
 It will be heavy for its size, and when you gently press its skin, your finger should leave an imprint.

-Tip: Sprinkle your cut eggplant with salt and let it sit for an hour, to cut bitterness.
-Of course rinse the salt off before using.
+Tip: Sprinkle your cut eggplant with salt and let it sit for an hour, to cut the bitterness.
+Of course, rinse the salt off before using.
 The skin of an eggplant is edible, but it may also be removed.